 Training Orchestration Made Easy

-When you submit a job to MosaicML Cloud, there is a lot going on under the hood:
+When you submit a job to MosaicML's platform, here's what's going on under the hood:

 - Pulling the container image in which training takes place, where all of the drivers and libraries are installed and pre-configured